dejan/rails_panel/README.md

 end
 ```

-Install the extension from [Chrome WebStore](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg).
+Install RailsPanel extension from the [Chrome WebStore](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg).
 This is recommended way of installing extension, since it will auto-update on every new version.
 Note that you still need to update meta_request gem yourself.

 ## Install unpacked version